 Even better for female documentary filmmakers, Mountainfilm promotes and encourages diversity behind the camera.

-The NEA is the independent federal agency whose funding and support gives Americans the opportunity to participate in the arts, exercise their imaginations, and develop their creative capacities.
+The National Endowment for the Arts is the independent federal agency whose funding and support gives Americans the opportunity to participate in the arts, exercise their imaginations, and develop their creative capacities.

 Applicants may request cost share/matching grants ranging from $10,000 to $100,000.

-Since its creation in 1965, NEH has awarded more than $5.6 billion for humanities projects through more than 64,000 grants, including grants for female documentary filmmakers.
-In the media space, they fund innovative nonfiction storytelling that presents multiple points of view addressing international and transnational topics and themes.
+Since its creation in 1965, the National Endowment for the Humanities has awarded more than $5.6 billion for humanities projects through more than 64,000 grants, including grants for female documentary filmmakers.

 Projects must be “grounded in humanities scholarship and demonstrate an approach that is thoughtful, balanced, and analytical.”

 The maximum award amounts are $75,000 for Development, $700,000 for Production and $1,000,000 for the Chair’s Special Awards.
-The deadline for this year is August 9th.
+The deadline for the latest cycle has passed, but stay tuned for an announcement for 2025!

 The Puffin Foundation Ltd. awards grants that encourage emerging artists whose works might have difficulty being aired due to their genre and/or social philosophy.

-This grant is perfect for female filmmakers starting out on their first low budget documentaries.
+This grant is perfect for female filmmakers starting out on their first low-budget documentaries.

 The biggest name in independent film, Sundance’s documentary grant was founded in 2002 and offers “support for nonfiction projects that continue to elevate and advance cultural dialogue and break new ground in creativity and innovation.”